by Brian Tomasik

 Unfortunately, this analysis focuses on human-caused harm to the exclusion of harm that animals suffer in the wild.
 Most of the world's animal suffering occurs in nature, due to predation, hunger, disease, and so on.

 Of course, one might think that while wild-animal suffering is an immense problem, humans are only making it worse, by hunting wild animals, destroying their habitats, and polluting their air and water.
 However, a more complete analysis suggests the opposite.
-Humans have probably reduced global wild-animal populations by at least ~10%, perhaps even 25-50%.
+Humans have plausibly reduced global wild-animal populations, maybe by ~10% or more.
 An immense number of animals is thereby spared from being born into lives that would have contained extreme suffering.
 I estimate that the typical human prevents on the order of ~1.4 * 107 insect-years of suffering per year, and for humans in rich countries, the figure is probably higher.
 One insect-year of suffering includes something like ~10 painful deaths by adult-equivalent insects.
 And a typical American lives ~79 years.
 Thus, one birth in the USA may prevent at least

 1.4 * 107 * 10 * 79 = 1.1 * 1010 insect lives and deaths (i.e., 11 billion insects spared from being born).